DeepwaterExploration/legacydocs/_sources/products/explorehd_professional.md.txt

 **For Wet-Mate Connectors**

 Periodically inspect your connection point and clear it of debris.
+Isopropyl alcohol will be sufficient for cleaning purposes.
+Once clean, relubricate the connector pins with Molykote 111 silicone grease.

 **For Dry-Mate Connectors**

+Periodically inspect and clean the surfaces of the dry-mate connector.
+Annually replace and re-grease the sealing o-ring for the connector.

 ```